stxnext/deep-next/docs/examples/example_search_for_context_file.md

             additional_context += "\n```\n"
             additional_context += "Note: This file is provided for context only.
 Do not modify it.\n"

-        # Append the additional context to the issue statement
         input_data["issue_statement"] = (
             input_data["issue_statement"]
             + "\n\n--- ADDITIONAL CONTEXT FILES ---\n"